andrewdavidmackenzie/libproc-rs/README.md

 you can use the [act](https://github.com/nektos/act) tool to run the Github Actions Workflows on the test matrix.

-Just install "act" (`brew install act`) (previously install docker if you don't have it already, and make sure the daemon is running) then run `act` at the command line
+Just install `act` (`brew install act`) (previously install docker if you don't have it already, and make sure the daemon is running) then run `act -W .github/workflows/clippy_build_test.yml` at the command line

 ### Macos: clang detection and header file finding
 Newer versions of `bindgen` have improved the detection of `clang` and hence macos header files.